Does Back 4 Blood Have Friendly Fire?

 Finding out whether there is friendly fire is an important thing when playing any multiplayer FPS game.

-Does Back 4 Blood have friendly fire?
-Well, the answer to that would be yes and no.
+If you’re wondering if Back 4 Blood has friendly fire, the answer to that would be both yes and no.

 Do you damage teammates by shooting them?
 Does explosive damage from frag grenades hurt teammates?
 Do you pick up damage yourself from this?